On this, among others, I can't hear her say "an". I hear "Tá uisce ag a gcósta". This is fine, I can live with it. But as it happens in a few places:

 "I collected shells at the seaside", "we had a picnic at the shore" and "there's a nice breeze for flying kites at the coast" are all perfectly normal, idiomatic uses of "at" referring to the margin between the land and the sea.

-Imagine yourself crossing a dessert, heading towards the coast, because "There is water at the coast".
+Imagine yourself crossing a desert, heading towards the coast, because "There is water at the coast".

 does "ag" mean both "has" and "there is", only being dependent on the context?